A season of joy -- and caution -- kicks off in New Orleans

 Muses founder Staci Rosenberg said the krewe had planned to gather in a bar near the streetcar route to await the Phunny Phorty Phellows.
 The virus surge prompted a move outside.

-Hassig, meanwhile, says she doesn’t plan to attend indoor gatherings.
+Hassig says she won’t attend indoor gatherings.
 She, is, however, determined to ride in the Feb.
 24 parade — vaccinated, wearing an N95 mask and knowing that outdoor activities are safer.

 Hassig rode in her first parade in 2006 as the city struggled to recover from Hurricane Katrina.
 Now, she wants to participate in the recovery from the economic ravages of the virus.